syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/dimensions.md

     </div>
 ```

-## Size for heat map
+## Size for heatmap

-You can  set the size of heat map directly by using the [width](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~Width.html) and [height](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~Height.html) properties.
+You can  set the size of heatmap directly by using the [width](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~Width.html) and [height](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMap~Height.html) properties.

 ## In pixel

-You can set the size for heat map in a pixel.
+You can set the size for heatmap in a pixel.

 {% if page.publishingplatform == "aspnet-core" %}